MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/OperationCompletionSample.md

-# Async Model Sample Code
+# Operation Completion Samples

-This section shows example code on how to leverage the asynchronous nature of the HCS APIs.
+This section shows example code on how to use operation completion callback function in the HCS APIs.

 The examples in this page use [`HcsCreateComputeSystem`](./HcsCreateComputeSystem.md) as the HCS function to track, and the following global definitions: